 Use the index for removing a single element from the list.

-To delete multiple elements in the lust, use slice indexing mechanism.
+To delete multiple elements in the lust, use the slice indexing mechanism.

 You can also delete the entire list.

 my_list = ['p','r','o','b','l','e','m'] # delete one item del my_list print(my_list) # Output: ['p', 'r', 'b', 'l', 'e', 'm'] # delete multiple items del my_list[1:5] print(my_list) # Output: ['p', 'm'] # delete entire list del my_list print(my_list) # Error: List not defined

 How to Remove Element if You Know the Value?

 Now, instead of the index, you know the value of the element from the Python list.

 my_list = ['p','r','o','b','l','e','m'] my_list.remove('p') print(my_list) # Output: ['r', 'o', 'b', 'l', 'e', 'm']